TermiteFactory/NewFriends/README.md

 profiles
     - <Profile uid>
         - community: Value is the name of the community that has been joined (or "" if no joining)

+superadmin:
-        - superadmin: true if this is a super admin, or false otherwise.
+    - <Profile uid>: true if this is a super admin, or false otherwise.

 communitiesinfo
     - <Community ID>